 It’s engagement season!
 According to WeddingWire, 40% of all engagements take place between Thanksgiving and Valentine’s Day with the majority of those taking place in December.
 If you have recently decided to get married, congratulations!
 Your next decision will be how to make that happen.

 If you follow the conventional narrative, you may believe you only have two choices- an impersonal and cheap courthouse elopement, or a big and expensive wedding with everyone you know.
-Luckily, in 2017, you can have any celebration you want!
+Luckily, in today’s world, you can have any celebration you want!
 For most couples, their perfect celebration will fall in between those two extremes and most will bravely go forward with their unique vision for their celebration.
 And as a beautiful, destination tourist town with a professional wedding community that works 7 days of week, Savannah is a location uniquely positioned to help with any wedding you’d like to experience.

 While my team and I officiate all sorts of ceremonies across the area, I also offer packages with photographer It’s Megan Jones for couples who want to experience something authentic, joyful and lovely, and yet simple.
 We also offer additional planning services as part of some of our packages, too.
 If you are currently deciding what may be the perfect experience for you, consider which of these situations describes you.